 - Depression may begin to affect you.

 It’s easy enough to say that if you’re unhappy, leave.
 However, you know that it’s not always that simple; money is an issue and it’s scary to imagine leaving without a steady income.
 Remember Grandpa’s advice, though: It’s much easier to find a job while you’re still employed.
-Before making a dramatic quitting scene a la Jerry Maguire , be sure to have something new and better lined up beforehand so that you can pay your bills between jobs.
+Before dramatically quitting a la Jerry Maguire , have something better lined up so you can pay your bills between jobs.
 It might be a good idea to leave the fish, though.

 Happy, Fulfilling Relationships

 Remember that being happy with yourself is the most important thing of all.
 Only once you’re personally fulfilled and feel contented in your life can you work on helping others.
-By being kind to yourself and focusing on a good outlook in life, you will more likely than not find yourself surrounded by positive people.
-If you’ve found that there are relationships that are not good for you either mentally or emotionally, sever ties with them.
+By being kind to yourself and focusing on your outlook in life, you will find yourself surrounded by positive people.
+If there are relationships that are not good for you either mentally or emotionally, sever ties with them.
 Life is too short to be stuck wasting time with people who drain you.
 Focus on the people who raise you up and make you remember that there is good in the world.

-While you can’t push a magic button and suddenly deem yourself happy with your life, positive changes and baby steps can help your life change its current direction.
-Focus on your personal achievements and ways that you can make sure that you’re living your life, your best life and protecting yourself from the threat of depression and unhappiness.
+While you can’t suddenly deem yourself happy with your life, baby steps can help your life change its current direction.
+Focus on your achievements and ensure that you’re living your best life and protecting yourself from depression and unhappiness.